 The family court’s minute entry may require specific information, depending on the issues in the case.
 For example, if the case involves children, each litigant also should submit a Child Support Worksheet to calculate child support.
 Carefully review the minute entries to ensure complete compliance.
 But, generally speaking, pretrial statements are prepared pursuant to Rule 76 and should contain:

-The document should identify the parties, minor children, the type of case, and the date/time of the hearing.
+The document should identify the parties, minor children (we typically abbreviate the children’s names to keep their full names out of the public record), the type of case, and the date/time of the hearing.

 List of Witnesses and Exhibits

 Each litigant should list his or her witnesses and provide contact information and a summary of the witnesses’ anticipated testimony, along with a list of the exhibits the litigant intends to admit at trial.
-Though included in the pretrial statement, this information usually must be disclosed more than thirty days before trial.
+Though included in the pretrial statement, this information usually must be disclosed at least thirty days before trial.

 Stipulations or Agreements Between Parties